Testing

 mockRepo := &mocks.MockProductRepository{

-CreateFn: func(ctx context.Context, product *models.Product) error {
+CreateFn: func(ctx context.Context, p *models.Product) error {

-product.ID = uuid.New()
+p.ID = uuid.New()

 return nil